adamsilver/fdpb/03-Book-A-Flight.md

 - Hitting the previous month should show the previous month and select the first day of that month.
 Same for hitting next month.

+- Some date pickers will allow users to jump to the next and previous years.
+For most airlines though, they only offer flights within the next 12 months.
+Following the lead here, there is no need to provide this functionality.

 - Once focus is set on the grid, the user can use arrow keys to move about to select a date.
 We avoid making the cells part of the tab sequence as it's too much for users to wade through.

 - When focussed within the Date Picker, pressing `escape` should hide it.